- What are the legal requirements for determining value?

-- Click the red box to the left of the property owner to display a map of the account/parcel.
+- Click on the results that came up on the left of the map to display a map of the account/parcel.

-- Click on the ‘Layers’ button at the top of the map and select ‘Sales’ .
+- Click on the ‘Layers’ button at the bottom of the results and select ‘Sales’ .

 Agricultural land values are established based on a landlord-tenant formula that utilizes income and expenses that are typical to the landlord.
 In the formula, the net income to the landlord is calculated using a published commodity price or grazing rental rate, which is averaged over 10 years, multiplied by the local production yield.
 The yield is based on soil classification or carrying capacity.
 Typical landlord expenses are also averaged over the same 10-year period and subtracted from the landlord’s gross income to arrive at the landlord’s net income.
 The net income is capitalized at a statutory rate of 13% to arrive at the value.

 For every reappraisal, 10 years worth of data are averaged to establish the income and expenses.
 For the prior reappraisal, the 10 year average included the years 2002 to 2011.
 For the 2015 reappraisal, those years include 2004 to 2013.
 During that time, the average commodity prices and grazing rental rate increased more than the average landlord expenses.
 In addition, the 2 years of commodity data that were dropped off of the 10-year average, 2002 and 2003, were significantly lower than the 2012 and 2013 years that were added.
 That combination resulted in increased agricultural land values.
 See ‘How is Agricultural Land Valued’ above for the specific methodology.

 FILE MY BUSINESS PERSONAL PROPERTY DECLARATION?